Appearance of Nodes in React Diagram Component

 root.render(<App />);

-Apply shadow effect to node
+Apply shadow effect to nodes

-Diagram provides support to add shadow effect to a node that is disabled, by default.
-It can be enabled with the
+Diagram provides support to add shadow effects to nodes, which is disabled by default.
+Shadow effects can be enabled using the constraints property of the node to create depth and visual hierarchy in your diagrams.

-constraints property of the node.
-The following code illustrates how to drop shadow.
+The following code illustrates how to apply shadow effects to nodes:

 import * as React from "react";